SoarGroup/SoarGroup.github.io/docs/soar_manual/02_TheSoarArchitecture.md

 called the *top-level state.*<sup>[3](#footnote3)</sup> See Figure 2.11 for a simplified illustrations of a subgoal stack.

 ![A simplified illustration of a subgoal stack.](Images/stack1.svg)
+/// caption
+A simplified illustration of a subgoal stack.
+///

 Soar continually attempts to retrieve knowledge relevant to all goals in the subgoal stack, although problem-solving activity will tend to focus on the most recently created state.